Adarsh-g-s/JavaApp-Docker/README.md

 ### Running locally

-1. docker build command is used to create the container image to install dependencies in the docker file and the app itself.
+1. docker build command is used to create the container image and to install dependencies indicated in the docker file.
 ![image](https://user-images.githubusercontent.com/26891940/115989425-93626300-a5be-11eb-81e8-a02fef56f5a0.png)

 2. Run the docker containing the java app.